hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/finding-and-reading-data/index.rst

 **Reading Available Parties**

-Reading all available parties to you can easily be done using the wallet SDK.
-It is worth noting that this is paginated however, it does not have any effect if you change the party or synchronizer you are using.
+Reading all available parties to you can easily be done using the wallet SDK as shown in the example below, and the result is paginated.
-..
-What doesn't have any effect?
+It's worth noting that the call to read all available parties doesn't use the the party and synchronizer fields therefore changing them has no effect on the result.

 .. literalinclude:: ../../examples/snippets/list-wallets.ts
     :language: typescript